Nelarys/web-tech-project/README.md

 ## Time tracking
-The assignment requires us to keep track of the time spent on the porject. a link to the timesheet can be found [here](https://docs.google.com/spreadsheets/d/1-rdkk5b2HywfF0tXp6dWauCCdmfRy7rsQfbdUEIj1fA/edit?usp=sharing)
+The assignment requires us to keep track of the time spent on the porject.
+A link to the timesheet can be found [here](https://docs.google.com/spreadsheets/d/1-rdkk5b2HywfF0tXp6dWauCCdmfRy7rsQfbdUEIj1fA/edit?usp=sharing)